 Companies use the term biodegradable for some plastics.
 Indeed, some plastics are biodegradable.
 But you should not believe that they will break down into something non-harmful unless it has had independent verification.

-The bristles are more difficult to make biodegradable than the handle, as we discuss in our post on recycling toothbrush bristles.
+The bristles are more difficult to make biodegradable than the handle.
 The current standard is nylon.

 Nylon 6 is the most commonly used material for toothbrush bristles and this is not biodegradable or compostable.

 And bio-based nylon is no different.
 Bio-based nylon has the same final structure as nylon made from oil.
 It is only the initial resource that is different.

 There is some evidence that nylon 4 does degrade in soil, but it is not well researched.

 Tokiwa et al studied the biodegradability of plastics and produced a paper summarising their findings.

 Nylon 4 has been shown to be broken down by microorganisms in specific environments.
 It is biodegradable.
 In controlled tests, it was broken down as quickly as 4 months so, in theory, it is compostable.

 However, the authors of the paper do again state that the ability of a plastic to be broken down depends on both its physical and chemical properties.
 Because of this, it is important that individual products be tested independently.